 Parenting Talks: Empowering Parents, Changing Family Dynamics

-If you’ve ever attended parenting a talk by Andalene Salvesen (a.k.a.
-Super Granny) or Celeste Rushby (qualified Occupational Therapist and Munchkins Coach) you will know it is a life-changing experience.
+If you’ve ever attended a parenting talk by Super Granny Andalene Salvesen (Cape Town, northern suburbs, Dubai and USA), Dr Lené Janse van Rensburg (Dubai( Celeste Rushby (Cape Town, southern suburbs), Charmaine Brooks (Boland) or Timann Esterhuizen (Gauteng and Port Elizabeth), you will know it is a life-changing and empowering experience.
 They are resourceful, yet practical, sympathetic yet down to the point, never beating around the bush when it comes to parenting.

 I am not sure about you, but sometimes just seeing the word “balance” and how you are supposed to have it in your life makes me want to run for the hills.
 I don’t even know how to drink a steaming cup of coffee anymore, so balancing anything other than being mom to my 14-month old, my suffering career and keeping sane is about as much as I can tick off on my daily “balance list.”